Kigha87/Silver_Screen_Project/README.md

 The project follows dbt best practices, organizing models into logical layers:

 *   **/models/staging**: This layer contains models that perform basic cleaning, casting, and renaming of the source data.
 Each source table has a corresponding staging model.
 The goal is to create a clean, standardized version of each raw source.
 *   **/models/intermediate**: This layer contains ephemeral models used for complex transformations or for joining/unioning staging models.
-The `int_movie_revenue.sql` model is a key example, as it combines the sales data from all three locations into a single stream.
+The `int_movies_revenue.sql` model is a key example, as it combines the sales data from all three locations into a single stream.
 *   **/models/marts**: This is the final layer, containing the business-facing tables that BI tools or analysts will consume.
 Our primary output, `marts_monthly_movie_performance`, lives here.

 ### Data Flow (DAG)